Introduction to the Accounting Equation

-If a company keeps accurate records, the accounting equation will always be "in balance," meaning the left side should always equal the right side.
+If a company keeps accurate records using the double-entry system, the accounting equation will always be "in balance," meaning the left side of the equation will be equal to the right side.
 The balance is maintained because every business transaction affects at least two of a company's accounts.
 For example, when a company borrows money from a bank, the company's assets will increase and its liabilities will increase by the same amount.
 When a company purchases inventory for cash, one asset will increase and one asset will decrease.
-Because there are two or more accounts affected by every transaction, the accounting system is referred to as double-entry accounting.
+Because there are two or more accounts affected by every transaction, the accounting system is referred to as the double-entry accounting or bookkeeping system.

 Balance Sheet and Income Statement